microsoft/onnxruntime/docs/genai/api/java.md

 #### Parameters

--`string`: text to encode as token ids.
+- `string`: text to encode as token ids.

 #### Throws